Giving Compass' Take:

 Our results showed us that if we limit temperature increase to 2 degrees Celsius while conserving just 30 percent of tropical land area, then we can cut species extinction risk in half.

-Read the full article about protecting tropics by Kiley Price at GreenBiz.
+Read the full article about protecting the tropics by Kiley Price at GreenBiz.